Suicide bridge: Canada

-There are a number of suicide bridges in the greater Vancouver area, the most frequented being the Lions Gate Bridge, which saw 324 suicidal incidents, including 78 jumps from 2006 to 2017.
+There are a number of suicide bridges in the Metro Vancouver area, the most frequented being the Lions Gate Bridge, which saw 324 suicidal incidents, including 78 jumps from 2006 to 2017.

-The High Level Bridge (Edmonton) in Edmonton, Alberta, is considered a suicide bridge.
-It is unknown how many deaths have occurred at the bridge, but there have been at least 25 in total, with 10 being from 2012–2013.
-There have also been many failed attempts at the bridge.
+The High Level Bridge in Edmonton, Alberta, is considered a suicide bridge.
+It is unknown how many deaths have occurred at the bridge, but there have been at least 25 in total, with 10 being from 2012 to 2013.
+Many people have also survived suicide attempts at the bridge.
 A suicide prevention barrier has been installed along with signage and support phone lines.

 The Jacques Cartier Bridge in Montreal, Quebec, is considered a suicide bridge.
 In 2004, a suicide prevention barrier was installed.
 Until then the bridge saw an average of 10 suicides a year.

 The Prince Edward Viaduct, commonly referred to as the Bloor Viaduct, in Toronto, Ontario, was considered a suicide bridge.
 With nearly 500 suicides by 2003, the Viaduct was ranked as the second most fatal standing structure in North America, after the Golden Gate Bridge in San Francisco.
 Suicides dropped to zero after a barrier was completed in 2003.

-The Lethbridge Viaduct in Lethbridge, Alberta, also known as the High Level Bridge, locally known as the Deathbridge, is considered a suicide bridge.
-It is unknown how many deaths have occurred at the bridge in its 107 year long history.
+The Lethbridge Viaduct in Lethbridge, Alberta, also known as the High Level Bridge, is considered a suicide bridge.
+It is unknown how many deaths have occurred at the bridge since its opening in 1909.
 Suicide prevention signage has been installed at the entrance to the bridge, however no further prevention program is in development.

 The Angus L. Macdonald Bridge in Halifax, Nova Scotia, has been used for suicide attempts.
 As of 2010, safety barriers have been installed the full length of the pedestrian walkway.

+The Reversing Falls Bridge in Saint John, New Brunswick has had often use for those making suicide attempts.
+Efforts have been made by the city to install barriers, but they have struggled to secure provincial funds to do so.

 The Burgoyne Bridge in St. Catharines, Ontario, has had several suicides.
 In 2020, stainless steel netting was installed as a suicide prevention measure.